aphiria/aphiria/README.md

 <h4 id="getting-client-ip-address">Getting Client IP Address</h4>

-If you use the [`RequestFactory](#creating-request-from-globals) to create your request, the client IP address will be added the the request property `CLIENT_IP_ADDRESS`.
+If you use the [`RequestFactory`](#creating-request-from-globals) to create your request, the client IP address will be added to the request property `CLIENT_IP_ADDRESS`.
 To make it easier to grab this value, you can use `RequestParser` to retrieve it:

 ```php
 use Opulence\Net\Http\Requests\RequestParser;